The History of The Russian Tea Room

 Afternoon Tea

-The Russian Tea Room is also renowned for its afternoon tea service.
-Guests can enjoy a selection of fine teas, accompanied by an assortment of finger sandwiches, scones, and pastries.
+The Russian Tea Room is also renowned for its afternoon tea service, making it a top destination for tea time NYC experiences.
+Guests can enjoy a selection of fine teas, accompanied by an assortment of tea sandwiches, scones, and pastries.
 The elegant tea service is a nod to the restaurant’s origins and provides a delightful way to spend an afternoon.
+For those seeking a more luxurious experience, the Russian Tea Room also offers high tea NYC options, perfect for special occasions or a Russian tea party.

 A Symbol of Resilience Russian Tea Room